Bobris/BTDB/Doc/Relations.md

     IEnumerator<Person> GetEnumerator();

 Enumerates all items sorted by primary key.
-Current value of apart field in table interface is not taken into account and all items are enumerated.
-Enumerated are always all items, apart fields are not taken into account.

 ### IReadOnlyCollection

 All relations implements `IReadOnlyCollection<T>`.
 This can be used during debugging immediately, or directly in code - after casting or defining like this: `public interface IRoomTable : IReadOnlyCollection<Room>`.
-Enumerated are always all items, apart fields are not taken into account.

 ## Primary Key